Illinois Association for Behavior Analysis (ILABA): Bylaws

 Article VIII: Non-Discrimination

-- The Board, Members, and Officers of this ILABA and the persons that this ILABA seeks to serve shall be selected entirely on a nondiscriminatory basis with respect to sex, age, race, religion, physical disability, military service, family status and national origin.
+- The Board, Members, and Officers of this ILABA and the persons that this ILABA seeks to serve shall be selected entirely on a nondiscriminatory basis with respect to sex, age, race, religion, physical disability, military service, family status, national origin, gender identity, gender expression, and sexual orientation.